-- Collaborative Project Pitch Development (4 weeks): Awardees are supported in developing a project pitch.
+- Collaborative Project Pitch Development: Awardees are supported in developing a project pitch to be made to ACIAR and MARD, to receive ACIAR project funding.
 Collaborative projects will tackle an important research, extension, policy, management or professional development problem.

 - JDF Collaborative Project Execution (12 months): providing real-world experience and capacity development while also strengthening collaboration across organisations in-country and with Australian collaborators.

 - Final Immersive Workshop in Australia: includes final training sessions, site-visits to Australian organisations and two days at ACIAR House in Canberra.

 Applications will be invited from the MARD and ACIAR endorsed organisations for the John Dillon Fellowship.
 ACIAR and MARD will select 18 fellows from the invited organisations.
 There is no public application process for the John Dillon Fellowship in 2021.